alone-a

 alone-a, my solo sonic project, explores memory and moment through tapestries of voice, digital delays, and signal processing.
 Every sound comes from my voice, transformed through an ever-evolving Max/MSP instrument to surprising, chaotic, and ecstatic ends.

 Liveness is at the heart of this project.
-The unique quirks of the instrument ensure that no two performances are ever the same—each is a distinct moment shared with listeners in the room.
+The unique quirks of the instrument ensure that no two performances are ever the same.

 I was honored to receive the 2022 Minnesota Music Creator Award from the American Composers Forum.